u-raushan/Handwritten-digits-recognition/README.md

 # Handwritten-digit-recognition
-The repository contains logistic regression and neural network models for handwritten digit recognition.
+The repository contains logistic regression and neural network models for handwritten digit recognition written in Matlab.